Women and the Koran

 24:9 And the fifth time will be that Allah’s Wrath be upon her, if he (her husband) is truthful.

-If Allah says a public whipping is the punishment for adultery and a wife can avoid even that punishment by calling her husband a liar, why are women accused of adultery still susceptible to being stoned to death in countries where the Koran is the law?
-Is it because the Prophet was in favour of stoning women, even mothers, for having sexual relations with men other than their husbands?
+If God says a public whipping is the punishment for adultery and a wife can avoid even the punishment by calling her husband a liar, why are women accused of adultery still susceptible to being stoned to death in countries where the Koran is law?
+Why do some of these countries favour the execution of alleged adulteresses and girls, such as sixteen-year-old Atefah Sahaaleh who was hanged in a public square in the Iranian city of Neka in 2004 for having premarital sex?
+Is it because Muhammad was in favour of stoning women for adultery?

 Malik related to me from Yaqub ibn Zayd ibn Talha from his father Zayd ibn Talha that Abdullah ibn Abi Mulayka informed him that a woman came to the Messenger of Allah, may Allah bless him and grant him peace, and informed him that she had committed adultery and was pregnant.